Willmer Broadnax: Career

 Broadnax began his career as a gospel singer during his teenage years with his brother William as a member of the St. Paul Gospel Singers in Houston in the 1930s.
-The two brothers moved to Los Angeles and joined Southern Gospel Singers, of which Willmer was a member of from 1939 to 1940; the group only performed on weekends and did not tour.
+The two brothers moved to Los Angeles and joined Southern Gospel Singers; Willmer was a member from 1939 to 1940; the group only performed on weekends and did not tour.

 The brothers eventually broke off to form their own quartet, Little Axe and the Golden Echoes.
 Although William eventually left for Atlanta, where he joined the Five Trumpets, Willmer stayed on as lead singer throughout the 1940s.
-In 1949 the group, augmented by future member of The Soul Stirrers Paul Foster (singer), recorded a single of "When the Saints Go Marching In" for Specialty Records.
+In 1949 the group, augmented by future member of The Soul Stirrers Paul Foster, recorded a single of "When the Saints Go Marching In" for Specialty Records.
 Label chief Art Rupe decided to drop them before they could record a follow-up, and shortly thereafter the Golden Echoes disbanded.

 Pianist Willie Love said during this period that, "Little Axe couldn’t sing low, because he had a relatively high voice.
 It wasn’t falsetto, it was naturally high.
 So somebody had to sing the bottom."
 His point is clear in the recordings of the Golden Echoes, where Paul Foster's rich baritone and Broadnax's clear tenor riff off each other to create the illusion of a multi-octave lead singer.
 As music critic Ray Funk points out, "Little Axe’s lead is absolutely distinctive on these cuts.
 He is the high lead that takes over from the baritone of Paul Foster.
 His voice is sweet but almost vicious, dripping with emotion, while Foster, in contrast, would offer almost a growl."

 In 1950, Broadnax joined the Spirit of Memphis Quartet.
 Along with Broadnax, the group featured two other leads – Jethro "Jet" Bledsoe, a bluesy crooner, and Silas Steele, an overpowering baritone.
 The Spirit of Memphis Quartet recorded for King Records, and Broadnax appeared on their releases at least until 1952.
 Shortly after that, Broadnax moved on, working with The Fairfield Four, and in the early 1960s as one of the replacements for Archie Brownlee in the Five Blind Boys of Mississippi.
 Until 1965 Wilmer headed a quartet called "Little Axe and the Golden Echoes," which released some singles on Peacock Records.
 By then, quartet singing was fading in commercial viability, and Broadnax retired from touring.

 In retirement, Broadnax continued to record new material occasionally with the Blind Boys into the 1970s and 1980s.